Introduction to survival analysis¶

 Observed lifetimes at time 10: [10.
 1.1 8.
 10. 3.43 0.63 6.28 1.03 2.37 6.17 10.
 0.21 2.71 1.25 10.
 3.4 0.62 1.94 0.22 7.43 6.16 10.
 9.41 10.
 10.]

-Furthermore, if we instead simply took the mean of all observed lifespans, including the current lifespans of right-censored instances, we would still be underestimating the true average lifespan.
+Furthermore, if we instead simply took the mean of all lifespans, including the current lifespans of right-censored instances, we would still be underestimating the true average lifespan.
 Below we plot the actual lifetimes of all instances (recall we do not see this information at \(t=10\)).

 ax = plot_lifetimes(actual_lifetimes, event_observed=death_observed) ax.vlines(10, 0, 30, lw=2, linestyles='--') ax.set_xlim(0, 25)

 Survival analysis was originally developed to solve this type of problem, that is, to deal with estimation when our data is right-censored.
-Even in the case where all events have been observed, i.e. no censoring, survival analysis is still a very useful tool to understand durations.
+However, even in the case where all events have been observed, i.e. there is no censoring, survival analysis is still a very useful tool to understand durations and rates.

 The observations need not always start at zero, either.
 This was done only for understanding in the above example.
 Consider the example where a customer entering a store is a birth: a customer can enter at any time, and not necessarily at time zero.
 In survival analysis, durations are relative: individuals may start at different times.
 (We actually only need the duration of the observation, and not necessarily the start and end time.)

 We next introduce the three fundamental objects in survival analysis, the survival function, hazard function and the cumulative hazard function.